A woman sits in a sunroom writing in a notebook with a laptop on her lap.

 When do credit card charge-offs occur?

-Charge-offs typically occur after an individual has failed to make at least the minimum required credit card payment on their credit card debt for many months.
+Charge-offs occur after you’ve stopped making at least the minimum required credit card payment for many months.

-When the charge-off occurs depends on the contract terms and type of credit card account, according to Equifax®, but typically happens between 120-180 days after you first miss your due date.
-After the charge-off, the credit card company no longer considers the debt an asset, but at the same time, the lender won’t stop trying to collect.
+Usually a charge-off happens between 120-180 days after you first miss your due date.
+It depends on the contract terms and type of credit card account.
+After the charge-off, the credit card company no longer considers the debt an asset, but your lender won’t stop trying to collect.

 That last point is important: a charge-off doesn't mean the delinquent cardmember doesn’t have to pay their debt.